cassioneri/calendar/Parallelism.md

 `q`.
 This dependency does not exist but both `q` and `r` depedend on `p`.
 Therefore, their calculations require `p` to be stored in two different registers and hence, the `mov ecx, eax`.
 This makes the alternative's listing longer than the traditional's (6 instructions as opposed to 5) but this extra instruction is a worthwhile price to pay for breaking the data dependency.
+The other issue of the traditional code about `edi` being blocked is clearly absent in the alternative code.

 We used the [LLVM Machine Code Analyser](https://www.llvm.org/docs/CommandGuide/llvm-mca.html) to assess the throughput of the two assembly listings.
 Simulating 100 iterations for the